Manchester is located in south-central New Hampshire along the Merrimack River, 20 miles from the Massachusetts border and 58 miles from Boston.

-Recent civic successes in Manchester are the Manchester Airport, the Verizon Wireless Arena, the many new restaurants, shops and clubs Downtown, the Fisher Cats ball park, and the adjacent hotel and condominiums.
+Recent civic successes in Manchester are the Manchester Airport, the SNHU Arena, the many new restaurants, shops and clubs Downtown, the Fisher Cats ball park, and the adjacent hotel and condominiums.

 Manchester's nickname is the "Queen City".
 A state's queen city is the city with the largest population in the state but not the capital city of that state.

 - Like most of New Hampshire, Manchester is a "four seasons" place.

 - Average daily January temperature: 14.8 degrees F.

 - Average daily July temperature: 70.0 degrees F.